Key COVID-19 numbers in Ottawa today | CBC News

 Across the region

-The wider region (with one exception) reports 300 COVID-19 hospital patients.
+As of Sunday, the wider region — not counting one health unit that compiles its numbers differently — is reporting 268 COVID-19 hospital patients.

 Thirty-six of those patients need intensive care.
-Both numbers have increased since the start of the week, led by western Quebec and the Eastern Ontario Health Unit (EOHU).
+Both numbers have increased since the start of last week.

-Those two areas and Renfrew County reported more COVID-19 hospitalizations than ever before this week.
-The EOHU reported 65 in hospital and eight in ICU Friday, each count one fewer than Thursday's record.
+Western Quebec, Renfrew County and the Eastern Ontario Health Unit (EOHU) all reported more COVID-19 hospitalizations than ever before last week.

 Leeds, Grenville and Lanark counties reported 24 COVID-19 hospitalizations, up from 18 on Thursday.
-It is also now sharing wastewater information that suggests a general decline starting late last week.
+The health unit is also now sharing wastewater information that suggests COVID-19 levels are in gradual decline.

-Hastings Prince Edward Public Health is the exception mentioned above, reporting all COVID-19 patients in its hospitals regardless of their reason for admittance, or whether they are local residents.
-It listed 36 patients, eight in an ICU, on Friday along with its 24th COVID death.
+Hastings Prince Edward Public Health is an exception to the above figures, as it reports all COVID-19 patients in its hospitals regardless of their reason for admittance or whether they are local residents.
+As of Friday, it listed 36 patients with eight in an ICU.

 Comments